 Skip to the content.

 Welcome to the course Philosophical Logic!
-It is given during the summer semester 2025 at LMU Munich as part of the Master in Logic and Philosophy of Science.
-(Past editions: summer 2023, summer 2024 and previously at the University of Amsterdam.)
+It is given during the summer semester 2026 at LMU Munich as part of the Master in Logic and Philosophy of Science.
+(Past editions: summer 2023, 2024, 2025, and previously at the University of Amsterdam.)

 Motivation